 These vaccines are special order – please call ahead to ensure availability.

-Learn more about child immunizations available at One Health Pediatrics.
+Learn more about child immunizations available at Owensboro Health Medical Group - Children's Center.

 Gary Wilson, M.D., an infectious disease specialist at Owensboro Health, weighs in on the topic, addressing some common myths about vaccinations.

 It is no longer necessary to get vaccines for diseases such as Diphtheria and Measles, which are virtually eliminated.